qqaysaneah/edx-documentation/en_us/shared/course_assets/course_files.rst

 following information about the files.

 * The file name.
-* A preview of the file (if the file is an image).
+* A preview of the file (if the file is an image) or an icon that represents the file.
 * The file type.
 * The date the file was added.
 * The URLs that you use to make your files visible in your course or on the